home-assistant/home-assistant.io/source/_components/light.qwikswitch.markdown

 ---
 layout: page
-title: "QwikSwitch Lights"
+title: "QwikSwitch Light"
-description: "Instructions how to integrate Qwikswitch Dimemrs and Relays as lights into Home Assistant."
+description: "Instructions how to integrate Qwikswitch dimmers and relays as lights into Home Assistant."
 date: 2016-05-04 00:00
 sidebar: true
 comments: false